duomark/epocxy/README.md

 Most distributed systems need dynamic adaptation to traffic demand, however, there are limits to how much concurrency they can handle without overloading and causing failure.
 Most teams employ pooling as a solution to this problem, treating processes as a limited resource allocation problem.
 This approach is overly complicated, turns out to not be very concurrent because of the central management of resource allocation, can introduce latent errors by recycling previously used processes (beware of process dictionary garbage!), and leads to message queue overload and cascading timeout failures under heavy pressure.

 A more lightweight approach is to limit concurrency via a governor on the number of processes active.
 When the limit is exceeded functions are executed inline rather than spawned, thus providing much needed backpressure on the source of the concurrency requests.
-The governor here is implemented as a counter in an ETS table with optional execution performance times recorded in a circular buffer residing in the same ETS table.
+The governor here is implemented as a counter in an ETS table with optional execution performance times recorded in a ring buffer residing in the same ETS table.

 Caches